“Hold yourself back, or heal yourself back together. You decide.”

 Ready to schedule or have more questions?

-Just send us an email below and our client coordinator, Ashley, will be in touch to connect you to our EMDR therapist or get you scheduled as soon as you are ready.
-And hey, way to go on taking this first step toward health and healing.
+Just send us an email below and our client coordinator, Ashley, will be in touch to connect you to our EMDR therapist and get you scheduled as soon as you are ready.
+And hey- way to go on taking this first step toward health and healing.
+You are worth this.